• Skip to primary navigation

 • 1 avocado sliced

-The pasta brand you choose is very important.
-I have found that some gluten-free noodle brands have better texture than others.
+The gluten-free pasta brand you choose is very important.
+I have found that some gluten-free noodle brands have a better texture than others.

-If you use another brown rice pasta brand, measure out 16 ounces, and watch the cook time carefully.
+If you use another brown rice pasta brand, measure out 12-16 ounces, and watch the cooking time carefully.
 You may need to add more liquid (or maybe use less liquid) to get the perfect texture.

 How to Make Taco Pasta Skillet